-About the Podcast
+About the Show

 Though much divides us these days, there are still some things we all share in common.
 One of them is law.
-In “Common Law,” a new podcast sponsored by the University of Virginia School of Law, Dean Risa Goluboff and Vice Dean Leslie Kendrick explore how law shapes society, how we shape law and why we should all care.
+In “Common Law,” a podcast sponsored by the University of Virginia School of Law, Dean Risa Goluboff and Vice Dean Leslie Kendrick explore how law shapes society, how we shape law and why we should all care.
 MORE

 Subscribe to the podcast.
 If you like what you hear, please leave us a review and/or share the episode with a friend.

 The second season of “Common Law” explores pivotal moments when law — and lawyers — changed the world.
 Hosts Risa Goluboff and Leslie Kendrick look back at turning points that shed light on the world today and how we got here.

 The Supreme Court said the Constitution didn’t guarantee a right to education in the 1973 case San Antonio Independent School District v.
 Rodriguez, but litigation aiming for equity continues, as UVA Law professor Kimberly Robinson explains.
 More